janmagnusdev/startpages/README.md

 # My startpages

+!This is a fork of grtcdr's awesome startpages repo!
+See https://github.com/grtcdr/startpages

 #### What are startpages?

 Startpages are the home of your browser, they can contain useful information, recently visited websites, time and weather data.